data-lessons/librarycarpentry/CONTRIBUTING.md

-Reviews of pull requests are welcome: we want this material to be accessible and useful, so your views on what has been added or changed will be of benefit. if you are not sure how to fix something, please raise an issue and the maintainers will try to address it.
+Reviews of pull requests are welcome: we want this material to be accessible and useful, so your views on what has been added or changed will be of benefit. if you are not sure how to fix something, please raise an issue on the appropriate repository, and the maintainers will try to address it.

 ## What We're Not Looking For